 Sarah is a Director in the Forensic Accounting team based in FRA’s London office.
-Sarah has over 17 years’ experience of complex, often cross-jurisdictional investigations, including financial crime, regulatory issues and accounting irregularities.
+Sarah has 20 years’ experience of complex, often cross-jurisdictional investigations, covering financial crime, fraud, regulatory issues and accounting irregularities.
 She has worked across a range of industries including oil and gas, mining and construction, with a particular focus on Financial Services.

 Prior to joining FRA Sarah was the Africa and Middle East Regional Head of Financial Crime Intelligence and Investigations for Standard Chartered Bank, based in Dubai.
-Sarah led the bank’s investigation response in the region to global financial crime issues generating media and regulatory scrutiny, such as the ‘Panama Papers’, the ‘Russian Laundromat’ and the 1Malaysia Development Berhad (1MDB) allegations.
-She led a team developing proactive intelligence on emerging financial crime themes covering money laundering and predicate offences, terrorist financing and potential sanctions breaches in order to identify and investigate higher risk clients.
-Through investigations she identified enhancements to the bank’s control environment.
+Sarah led the bank’s investigation response in the region to global financial crime issues generating media and regulatory scrutiny, such as the “Panama Papers,” the “Russian Laundromat” and the 1Malaysia Development Berhad (1MDB) allegations.
+Her team also developed proactive intelligence on emerging financial crime themes covering money laundering and predicate offenses, terrorist financing and potential sanctions breaches in order to identify and investigate higher risk clients.
+Through investigations, she identified enhancements to the bank’s control environment.

-Sarah is a UK qualified Chartered Accountant (ICAEW), a Certified Fraud Examiner (CFE) and a Certified Anti-Money Laundering Specialist (CAMS), and a Certified Global Sanctions Specialist (CGSS).
+Sarah is a UK-qualified Chartered Accountant (ICAEW), a Certified Fraud Examiner (CFE), a Certified Anti-Money Laundering Specialist (CAMS), and a Certified Global Sanctions Specialist (CGSS).